 And as you’re in the beauty industry, I’m sure you know how important a first impression is.

-People simply don’t trust salons who’s website looks unprofessional or dated.
+People simply don’t trust salons whose website looks unprofessional or dated.

-As salon owner, you need to make sure your website looks up to date.
+As a salon owner, you must ensure your website looks up to date.

 But a good website is so much more than just a first impression.

-Just like a salon receptionist, you don’t just want a pretty face but you want someone who finds new clients, manage your bookings, upsell your services and ultimately grow your business.
+Just like a salon receptionist, you don’t just want a pretty face, but you want someone who finds new clients, manages your bookings, upsells your services, and ultimately grows your business.